VimForLaNie/SmartContractRPS/README.md

 This smart contract consist of 3 modules :
 - `RPS.sol` main game
-- `CommitReveal.sol` to help hide the players choices and avoud front-running
+- `CommitReveal.sol` to help hide the players choices and avoid front-running
 - `TimeUnit.sol` to help with dealing time

 ## How it works?